vzcaffaro/programming-languages-2020/Lab1-Lambda-Calculus/README.md

 For now, instead of encoding numbers, conditionals, and recursion in the pure lambda calculus, we will go into a different direction.
 We will add features to the basic language until we have enough to compute some reasonably interesting examples.

+## Homework

+Run through all the steps above.
+Make sure that you have a working parser and interpreter for Thursday as we are going to build on this during the lecture.

 ## The Work Cycle: Build a New Language